Updated July 1, 2020

 Any use, whether commercial or non-commercial, of the FreeBSD Marks must comply at all times with these Terms and Conditions and the Brand Assets Page.

 Proper Use of the FreeBSD Marks

-- A trademark should not be used in the plural or possessive form.
+- Do not use the FreeBSD Marks in the plural or possessive form.
 For example, it is incorrect to say “FreeBSD’s operating system.”

-- A trademark should not be altered or amended in any way.
-A mark should not be combined with any other mark, hyphenated, abbreviated or displayed in parts.
-A trademark that is depicted as two or more words should not be compressed into one word.
-A logo should not be displayed with color variations, or with other elements superimposed on top of the logo.
+- Do not display any logos using color variations, or with other elements superimposed on top of the logo.
 For specific examples relating to the FreeBSD Marks, see our Brand Assets page.

 - Do not use the FreeBSD Marks more prominently than your own company, product or service name.